tranchikhang/MedievalWar/README.md

 ## Components
 The game can be broken down into components list as below.
+<details><summary>The game can be broken down into components list as below.
+Click to see.</summary>
 1. Core gameplay
     1. Map
         1. Map data